 If we're impressed by your application form, we'll ask you to complete our critical reasoning test and invite you to a face-to-face interview.
-Do well and we'll ask you to take part in an assessment day.
-If we offer you a place on our placement scheme after the face-to-face interview, we'll automatically consider you for a training contract.
+Do well and we'll ask you to take part in a written case study and then an assessment day.
+If we offer you a place on our placement scheme, we'll automatically consider you for a training contract.
 This means that you'll take part in a formal assessment day during your placement.

 Follow us on